 You can find a complete list of online recovery resources from SAMHSA here.

 If you’re struggling with Covid-19-related social isolation, please understand that we are all in this together.
-Access the resources listed above to find a peer support group that can help you find social connection, even from a distance.
+Access the resources listed above to find a peer support group that can help you find social connections, even from a distance.
 And don’t hesitate to contact an addiction treatment professional for more information and resources about continuing your recovery while social distancing.

 Residential addiction treatment